 SQL Type Python Type Comments attribute.
 In NATIVE_UNICODE STRINGFORMAT mode, Unicode is passed to the ODBC driver as native Unicode.
 Strings are converted to Unicode using the connection's character .encoding setting.
 In all other modes, Unicode is converted to an 8-bit string before passing it to the ODBC driver using the connection's character .encoding setting.
 Strings are passed as-is.
 Note that for DateTime input objects, seconds rounding is applied just like for SQL.TIMESTAMP SQL types.
 For DateTimeDelta input objects, seconds are truncated to whole seconds.
-SQL.WCHAR, SQL.WVARCHAR, SQL.WLONGVARCHAR (TEXT, BLOB or LONG in SQL) String or Unicode or stringified object The conversion truncates the string at the SQL field length.
+SQL.WCHAR, SQL.WUARCHAR, SQL.WLONGVARCHAR (TEXT, BLOB or LONG in SQL) String or Unicode or stringified object The conversion truncates the string at the SQL field length.
 Note that currently only very few ODBC drivers can handle native Unicode The only way to store Unicode data in a non-Unicode aware database is by encoding it using e.g. UTF-8.
 The handling of Unicode depends on the setting of the .stringformat attribute.
-In EIGHTBIT_STRINGFORMAT and UNICODE_STRINGFORMAT mode, Unicode is converted to an 8- bit string before passing it to the ODBC driver using the connection's character .encoding setting.
+In EIGHTBIT_STRINGFORMAT and UNICODE_STRINGFORMAT and UNICODE_STRINGFORMAT mode, Unicode is converted to an 8- bit string before passing it to the ODBC driver using the connection's character .encoding setting.
 Strings are passed as-is.
 In all other modes, Unicode is passed to the ODBC driver as native Unicode before passing them to the ODBC driver using the connection's character .encoding setting.
 Unicode before passing them to the ODBC driver using the connection's character .encoding setting.
-Unicode fore passing them to the ODBC driver using the connection's character .encoding setting.
+Unlike for SQL.CHAR and SQL:BINARY, there is no special case for mxDateTime or mxDateTimeDelta objects